Carleman Lifting for Nonlinear System Identification with Guaranteed Error Bounds: Conclusion and future work

 \section{Conclusion and future work}

-A system identification method using Carleman linearization is developed to identify a lifted linear system that produces trajectories, which remain within a guaranteed error bound from the trajectory of a nonlinear system under mild assumptions.
-Analytical estimation of truncated state errors and the bound in Assumption \ref{as:4}, investigation of machine precision effects at high truncation orders, and development of a less conservative error bounds for the states of interest are a part of future work.
+A system identification method using Carleman linearization is developed to identify a lifted linear system that produces trajectories which remain within a guaranteed error bound from the trajectory of a nonlinear system under mild assumptions.
+The effectiveness of the technique is demonstrated by identifying an approximation of the Van der Pol oscillator from data.
+The time interval $[0,\tau^*]$ over which the error bound is guaranteed is determined by the decay rate in the assumptions.
+It would be desirable for $\tau^*$ to be defined by the user, this would part of future work drawing from the results presented in \cite{scc.amini2022}.
+Analytical estimation of truncated state estimation error and the bound in Assumption \ref{as:4}, investigation of machine precision effects at high truncation orders, and development of a less conservative error bounds for the states of interest are part of future work.